FlorianWilhelm/pytanis/docs/usage/review.md

 From time to time, you want to get in contact with your reviewers to remind them of some deadline or just to say thank you for their work.
 Pytanis has an easy interface to [HelpDesk] that can be used as an e-mail client.
-For some practical examples, just check out the notebook [20_mail_to_reviewers_v1], the [docs about mailing](mail.md), as well as the [Pytanis' mail references](../../reference/pytanis/helpdesk/mail/#pytanis.helpdesk.mail).
+For some practical examples, just check out the notebook [20_mail_to_reviewers_v1], the [docs about mailing](mail.md), as well as the [Pytanis' mail references].

 ## 5. Track the whole process